-- An Operational Procedures Manual ('the Manual') must be submitted within 6 months of the date on which these conditions take effect, or by a date specified in writing by the Director.
-The Manual must provide detailed information relating to the activity and must detail operational procedures as required to ensure compliance with these conditions. - 2 The person responsible must take all reasonable and practicable measures to ensure that personnel, including contractors, carry out their duties in accordance with the manual.
+An Operational Procedures Manual ('the Manual') must be submitted to the Director within 6 months of the date on which these conditions take effect, or by a date otherwise specified in writing by the Director.
+The Manual must provide detailed information relating to the activity and must detail operational procedures as required to ensure compliance with these conditions.